You lose weight in the kitchen and tone up in the gym.

 - Eat proteins with each meal.
 It helps you get full and stay full longer.

-- Eat a small dinner.
+- Eat a small dinner, if hungry.

 HOW TO EAT

 - Savor your food.
 1) Make eating an enjoyable experience.
 2) Start with your favorite foods first.
 Eat one food at a time.
 3) Eat with your five senses: Eat mindfully.
-To learn more on how to savor your food, read here.
+To learn more about how to savor your food, read here.